Sex and Parkinson's

 These factors, as well as the impact of the condition and medication on the body, can affect sexual function.

-Our sexual relationships change over our lifetime and problems happen in every relationship at some time or another.
+Our sexual relationships change over our lifetime and problems happen in most relationships at some time or another.
 They may resolve themselves, or a couple may have to:

 - adjust what they do together to take account of changing physical abilities

 - redefine their expectations to fit with reality – some couples may think it’s a problem not to be enjoying regular sex, while others may be perfectly satisfied with a sensual caress once a month